A handstand is one of the coolest exercises ever, but it’s also one of the most advanced moves to learn.

 Nothing beats patience and hard work, but there are a few tips and tricks we can provide that will allow you the best chance for success.

-Make sure you go through a proper warm-up: We’ve given you several options for the wrists and shoulders.
+#1) Make sure you go through a proper warm-up: We’ve given you several options for the wrists and shoulders.
 Not only will a warm-up help prevent injury, but it will get the muscles and joints properly prepared to get the most out of your training.

 Trying to balance after you’ve exhausted yourself with a tough cardio session is an exercise in futility (pun intended).

 These drills are not as dependent on completely fresh muscles, but we still don’t want to try and hold ourselves upside-down after a grueling workout.

-Too much, too soon.
+#3) Don’t do too much, too soon.

 We’ve mentioned this a million times because it’s so important.
 Taking on too much too soon is a way to develop bad habits and possibly injure yourself.

-Take it Easy: In the same vein, we want to look for success.
+#4) Take it Easy: In the same vein, we want to look for success.